INDSPEC Chemical Corporation

 Phone: (215) 814-3407

-- Primary contaminants at the facility include resorcinol, sulfonic acids, benzene, and lead.
-Soil, groundwater, and surface water are the primary media impacted by the contaminants; however, the only potential exposure pathway to facility contamination is through surface water since groundwater is not used as a potable water source in the area and areas of soil contamination are covered by pavement or other physical barriers.
-Several ecological studies of the south branch of Bear Creek spanning the facility have shown that contaminants from the facility have no significant impact on aquatic health. .
+Primary contaminants at the facility include resorcinol, sulfonic acids, benzene, and lead.
+Soil, groundwater, and surface water are the primary media impacted by the contaminants.
+Elevated levels of volatile contaminants in soil gas beneath an active area of the facility to the west of the creek suggest that vapor intrusion into the indoor air of buildings in the vicinity could be a complete exposure pathway; therefore, vapor mitigation systems are planned for installation in each of the occupied buildings in this area.
+The only other potential exposure pathway to facility contamination is through surface water since groundwater is not used as a potable water source in the area and areas of soil contamination are covered by pavement or other physical barriers.
+Several ecological studies of the south branch of Bear Creek spanning the facility have shown that contaminants from the facility have no significant impact on aquatic health.

 - Some of the site’s key documents of interest are accessible below: